saitoxu/saitoxu.github.io/content/blog/2016/10/how-to-use-gulp-watch/index.md

 ---
-title: "How to use Gulp \"watch\""
+title: 'How to use Gulp "watch"'
 date: "2016-10-31T00:00:00.000Z"
 tags:
   - Gulp